 The attachment should not move at idle, otherwise serious personal injury may result.

-- Note: If attachment moves, readjust carburetor according to "Carburetor Adjustment" instructions in this manual or see your dealer.
+- Note: If attachment moves, readjust carburetor according to "Carburetor Adjustment" instructions in this manual or see your ECHO Dealer. - 1.
+Stop Switch

-- 1. Press decompression device.

-- 2. Stop Switch

 Move stop switch button (A) forward away from the STOP position.